 All schools in the district will assess students on a regular basis with and administer benchmark assessments a minimum of three times during the school year. for the 2021-24 LCAP the district NWEA MAPS for the high school assessment and Star Reading/Star Math for the elementary students.
-Foster youth, homeless and low socioeconomic students will be flagged and assessments analyzed monthly.
+Foster youth, homeless, student with disabilities and low socioeconomic students will be flagged and assessments analyzed monthly.
+Students with disabilities are also assessed and their progress is tracked by their Special Education teacher on a regular basis.